Advanced document representation

 The vocabulary (in the query above represented by tags with label Doc2VecVocabulary) can be constructed, for example, in this way:

-For constructing and storing embedding vectors, use the same query as for vectors from strings, but set useExistingAnnotation parameter to True and change the query to:
+For constructing and storing embedding vectors, use the same query as for vectors from strings, but set the useExistingAnnotation parameter to True and change the query to:

 MATCH (n:Wikipage)-[:HAS_ANNOTATED_TEXT]->(a:AnnotatedText)-[:CONTAINS_SENTENCE]->(:Sentence)-[:SENTENCE_TAG_OCCURRENCE]->(to:TagOccurrence)-[:TAG_OCCURRENCE_TAG]->(t:Tag) WHERE id(n) = {id} with to, t order by to.startPosition asc return t.value as token